mazwat/mazwat.github.io/exemplar-research.md

 - Screenshot
 - brief description
 - What you find interesting about it?
-- Do this before the seminar session in Week 2.
-Keep this document, it will feed into your coursework!
+- Do this before the seminar session in Week 2

+Keep this document, it will form the seed for your project proposal.
+{: .callout .callout--info}

 ## Inspiration